Becoming Competitive

 If you’re in your 30s or early 40s, you’ve likely had a solid nursing career before deciding to leap into anesthesia.
 Maybe you’ve worked in various ICUs, tried different specialties, or even dabbled in management before realizing CRNA life is for you.

-What Motivates Career Changers to Enter CRNA School?
+Why Do Career Changers in Their 40s and Beyond Enter CRNA School?

 Starting CRNA school in your 40s or beyond?
 Guess what, you’re not alone.
 Many nurses decide to pivot into anesthesia later in life, and they do it successfully.

-Is There a Right Age to Start CRNA School?
+Is There an Ideal Age to Start CRNA School?

 Keep Reading